chakAs3/TwoFactorAuth/README.md

 - I create a table named ‘user’  contains all necessary fields for this test you find  user_database.txt  in the root folder

 Sign-in form is created and accessible from different part :
--Validation and sanitisation
+- Validation and sanitisation
--Checking username and password using same hash
+- Checking username and password using same hash

 Two-factor Authentication to the sign-in using Authy (https://www.twilio.com/authy) automatically after check username and password correct app redirects user to  2FA form